WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Jagalchi market is one of the major landmarks in Busan and the largest fish market in South Korea.

 Easily accessible by metro, you really have to go and see this market located on the edge of the port.
-It is huge, so be ready to see lots of fishes.
+It is huge, so be ready to see lots of fish.

-The market spans across several streets and buildings.
-There is a covered part but the biggest area is outdoor.
+The market spans several streets and buildings.
+There is a covered part but the biggest area is outdoors.
 They have of course fresh fish, but also dried fish, also popular in Korea.

 Enjoy a meal, while you are visiting Jagalchi for a great Korean traditional experience.
-We ate one of our best meal in Busan there, with 2 grilled fishes and 1 Korean seafood pancake for only 20,000 won.
+We ate one of our best meals in Busan there, with 2 grilled fish and 1 Korean seafood pancake for only 20,000 won.
 Incredible!

-Jagalchi is located in the Nampo-dong district, where you can also find BIFF Square, Gukje Market and Yongdusan Park, which are also main attractions of Busan.
+Jagalchi is located in the Nampo-dong district, where you can also find BIFF Square, Gukje Market, and Yongdusan Park, which are also the main attractions of Busan.
 More on it later in this post.

 READ: FULL GUIDE FOR A VISIT TO JAGALCHI MARKET IN BUSAN